Photo credit: Erin Manuel

 Excited to be signing at the Mansions Gift Shop on Bannisters Wharf in Newport

-Alyssa Maxwell knew from an early age that she wanted to be a writer.
+Alyssa Maxwell is the author of the acclaimed series, The Gilded Newport Mysteries, and A Lady and Lady's Maid Mysteries.
 Growing up in New England and traveling to Great Britain fueled a passion for history, while a love of puzzles drew her to the mystery genre.
-She is the author of The Gilded Newport Mysteries and A Lady and Lady’s Maid Mysteries.
-She and her husband reside in Florida, where she is a member of the Mystery Writers of America-Florida Chapter, Sisters in Crime, and the Florida Romance Writers.
+It has been the city of Newport, however, that has most inspired her writing with its rich historical and cultural diversity.
+Although they still consider Newport home, she and her husband reside in Florida, where Alyssa is a member of the Mystery Writers of America-Florida Chapter, Sisters in Crime, and the South Florida Fiction Writers.

 Alyssa is available for speaking engagements in the South Florida area, and occasionally elsewhere as well.
 She'd be delighted to address book clubs and take part in writers seminars and library events, etc. Please contact her at alyssamaxwellauthor(@)gmail(dot)com or use the form on her contact page.

-Member: Mystery Writers of America - Florida Chapter; Sisters in Crime - Treasure Coast Chapter; Romance Writers of America - Florida Romance Writers
+Member: Mystery Writers of America - Florida Chapter; Sisters in Crime - Treasure Coast Chapter; South Florida Fiction Writers

 Represented by The Evan Marshall Agency